lino-framework/book/docs/specs/addresses.rst

 foo
 - primary foo

-When the :class:`Partner` has some non-empty address field and  there is no :class:`Address` object that matches this address, Lino fixes this by creating an address record from these.
+When the partner has some non-empty address field and there is no :class:`Address` object that matches this address, Lino fixes this by creating an address record from these.